aheil/hhn-swarch/slides/swarch.01.md

 # From Boxes...

 * Software architecture based on the process: »software architect design«
-* Software architecture design is a process where data structures, algorithms and software components are oganized in a way to achieve the desired behavior of a system
+* Software architecture design is a process where data structures, algorithms and software components are organized in a way to achieve the desired behaviour of a system
 * Requirements are mapped to software components